FAQs About the OptiMizer

 Have questions?
 You’ve come to the right place.

 Why isn't the red handle in the middle of the slide arm?

 We wanted to ensure the netting was gentle for the horses’ muzzles, mouth, and teeth and durable.

-Over the years, we have used a variety of hay bags made out of different polymers and styles and learned that knotless nylon nets were the best for our horses.
-We tested various sources of netting and found that netting made in North America was the best.
+Over the years, we have used a variety of hay bags made out of different polymers and styles and learned that knotless nets were the best for our horses.

 For the first year of production of the OptiMizer, we used raschel knotless nylon netting.
 Our initial experience was excellent, but we learned that there was an important minority of horses that were chewing through this net.
-We tested several more durable options from the mill in North America and with production starting in September 2020, have switched to a thicker, 4 strand raschel knotless nylon.
+We tested several more durable options and working closely with a large net producer, we’ve specified our own net—the OptiNet.

 Is there replacement net available?

-Absolutely—replacement kits are available with either 2” or 1.5” netting.
+Absolutely—replacement kits are available.
 The net is loaded on a tool to make it easy to put on the hay assembly.
 Detailed instructions are included in the kit, and there is a ‘how to’ video showing each step is on our website.